solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ### Deploying a Governor Bravo on Testnet

-You'll need a Bravo Govenror contract set up on the testnet before running the proposal.
+You'll need a Bravo Governor contract set up on the testnet before running the proposal.

 We have a script in `script/` folder called `DeployGovernorBravo.s.sol` to facilitate this process.